Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Step 05

-Logs, timestamps, files, version trails, and public artifacts must support the path.
+Logs, timestamps, files, version trails, public artifacts, and restricted review packages should support the path.

 Why this matters

 Person-first comparison gets noisy fast.
 Asset-first comparison is cleaner.
-It forces the discussion away from founder mythology and toward capability class, build burden, and falsifiable comparison.
+It forces the discussion away from founder mythology and toward capability class, phase boundary, formation/reconstruction burden, evidence/provenance trail, and falsifiable comparison.

 People are noisy.
 Assets are easier to measure.

 The purpose of this page is not to win a personality contest.
-It is to evaluate whether the visible asset stack belongs to a capability zone usually associated with serious organizations, then ask what it means when that same zone is reached through a documented solo path.
+It is to evaluate whether the visible asset stack belongs to a capability zone usually associated with serious organizations, then ask what it means when that same zone is reached through a evidence-backed bounded solo-formation path.

 01